 As the most popular engagement ring design, solitaire is a beautiful choice for those with a simple and elegant style.
 However, like every ring setting, the solitaire has its advantages and disadvantages.

 - Allows light to pass through the stone increasing its fire, brilliance and scintillation;

 - Compliments all diamond shapes, cuts and sizes;

 - Easy to maintain and clean.

 - Prongs may become loose over time.
-It is recommended having the prongs inspected regularly.
+It is recommended to have the prongs inspected regularly.